csmukherjee/home/_pages/publications.md

 </details>

 ## Modeling and analysis of real-world graphs:
 Two of the primary reasons behind the popularity of SBM are its ability to capture certain real-world networks and its simplicity, which allows inference and understanding of various statistical and computational phenomena.
-However, the model can indeed be too simple to capture more complex graphs that may arise in real-world scenarios.
+However, the model can be too simple to capture more complex graphs that may arise in real-world scenarios.
 Motivated by this, we aimed to explore the structural properties of real-world graphs with underlying communities.

 <details>
 <summary> <b> Overview: </b> </summary>
-In this direction, we focused on single-cell RNA seq data, a very influential data type in biology that has been crucial in the identification of marker genes for different types of cancer, among many other applications.
+In this direction, we focused on single-cell RNA seq data, a very influential data type in biology that has been crucial in identifying genes responsible for different types of cancer, among many other applications.
 Here, each data point corresponds to a cell, and a fundamental task is to partition the cells according to their underlying cell type, which is costly to obtain through biological experiments alone, necessitating the use of clustering algorithms.
-Here, a standard pipeline is
+The standard pipeline is
 <br/><br/>

 <p align=center> Data(10,000+ features) ->PCA(50-100 dimensions)-> Embedding onto a graph->graph clustering. </p>

-Here, the data is first passed through PCA to reduce the dimensionality and noise in the data due to experimental error and biological variance.
+The data is first passed through PCA to reduce dimensionality and noise (due to experimental error and biological variance).
 In this direction in [2] we captured the denoising ability of PCA via a novel metric called <i>compression ratio</i>.
 We designed an outlier detection algorithm that improves the separability of the underlying communities in the data.
-We proved the effectiveness of our algorithm in a novel random vector mixture model and also verified it extensively on several real-world datasets.
+We proved the effectiveness of our algorithm in a novel random vector mixture model and verified it extensively on several real-world datasets.

 <h3> Multi-core-periphery with communities (MCPC) </h3>